crazoter/timetable-pinger-py/README.md

 1. Make sure you have an AWS account.
 Using this application uses about ~10k lambda requests per month if you set the scheduler to ping every 5 minutes, so it's definitely still within the free tier.
 With cron jobs you ping every 30 minutes.
 2. Take the zip file and upload it onto AWS lambda.
 You can follow [this](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) to create a function, but you'll need to click Actions > upload zip file to upload it (the UI may change in the future though).
     * If you want to create your own zipfile (development package) refer to [this](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-venv).
 3. Use AWS Cloudwatch to trigger scheduled lambdas.
 See [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html) tutorial.
-I schedule mine to trigger every 5 minutes because I like the guarantee of precision, but you can get by with 10 or even 30 minutes.
 You can also use cron (here is a [tool](https://crontab.guru/) for that).
+For my own uses, I used the cron expression `0,30 0-16 * * ? *`.
+   * Make sure to account for the GMT offset into your hours parameters. (e.g. Singapore time is GMT+8 and I want to set the inactive times from 00:00 to 08:00 in SG time, so that's 16:00 to 00:00 in GMT time).
+   * Note that you can combine commas and ranges in your cron expression.
-I like to use the cron expression `0,30 16-7 * * ? *` (remember to include the gmt offset into your hours parameters).
-AWS cloudwatch's cron expression is a little different from the usual cron params (See [accepted answer](https://stackoverflow.com/questions/59496652/aws-cloudwatch-rule-schedule-cron-expression-to-skip-2-hours-in-a-day)).
-If you got it right you'll see the next 10 trigger dates.
+   * AWS cloudwatch's cron expression is also little different from the usual cron params (See [accepted answer](https://stackoverflow.com/questions/59496652/aws-cloudwatch-rule-schedule-cron-expression-to-skip-2-hours-in-a-day)).
+If you got it right you'll see the next 10 trigger dates in the UI.
 4. Set all the necessary environmental variables for the lambda (See "AWS Lambda Config Parameters above).

 ## Others directory